nopaixx/MaketsGA/README.md

 # Backtesting analisis
-After running some evolution we can and optimization grah where each blue dot represent a result for each specie
+After running some evolution we can see optimization grah where each blue dot represent the result for each specie

 ![alt text](https://github.com/nopaixx/MaketsGA/blob/master/evolutionnet.jpg)